rcantini/rcantini.github.io/content/research/_index.md

 <ul>
   <li><b>"eFlows4HPC: enabling dynamic and Intelligent workflows in the future EuroHPC ecosystem"</b>, funded by the European High-Performance Computing Joint Undertaking.
 The aim of the research is the use of machine learning techniques for enabling the efficient execution of data-intensive workflows in HPC environments.</li>
   <li><b>"ASPIDE: exAScale ProgramIng models for extreme Data procEssing"</b>, funded by the European Union’s Horizon 2020 Research and Innovation Programme.
 The aim of the research is the development of in-memory techniques for the efficient execution of data-intensive applications on Exascale architectures.</li>
   <li><b>"Smart Macingo"</b>, funded under the Calabria Regional Operational Program 2014-2020.
-The aim of the research is the definition and implementation of data mining techniques aimed at estimating the price of transport services.</li>
+The aim of the research is the definition and implementation of data mining techniques for estimating the price of transport services.</li>
 </ul>
 </div>